The premium seller's toolkit

 A consistent execution workflow has four steps:

 1. Discover — find candidate trades.
-Driven by a live opportunities dashboard or a strike screener.
+Driven by a current screened setups dashboard or a strike screener.

 2. Model — run the math on the specific contract.
 Annualized yield, downside cushion, assignment probability, ex-div risk.